LeonEricsson/leonericsson.github.io/blog/2024-09-19-physicsoflm.md

 ---
 layout: post
-title: ""
+title: "Physics of Language Models"
 categories: []
 year: 2024
-type: blog
+type: paper
 ---
 Physics of Language Models is a collection of papers that aim to understand how Language models work.
 In their own words: "*Our goal is to establish universal laws for LLMs that can guide us and provide practical suggestions on how we can ultimately achieve AGI.*".

 Even today, GPT-4 and Llama-3 still provide incorrect answers to some questions that are simple for humans.
 Is this a problem inherent to GPT-4, or is it due to insufficient training?
 Is its mathematical capability too weak?
 Does this only affect models as of July 2024, or will GPT-6 and Llama-5 also face this problem?
 What about other pre-trained models?

+To quote the authors:
-We propose dividing the concept of "intelligence" into multiple dimensions (such as structures, knowledge, reasoning, etc.).
+>*We propose dividing the concept of "intelligence" into multiple dimensions (such as structures, knowledge, reasoning, etc.).
 For each dimension, we create synthetic data and build an idealized environment for LLM training to understand the theory and push the capability of LLMs in this dimension to the extreme.
-By performing a large number of controlled experiments, we aim to discover the universal laws of all LLMs, not just a particular version of GPT-4.
+By performing a large number of controlled experiments, we aim to discover the universal laws of all LLMs, not just a particular version of GPT-4.*

+The study is in three parts: Part 1 - Structures, Part 2 - Reasoning, and Part 3 - Knowledge.
+Each part is studied individually, the process can be broken down into:
 - Decompose intelligence into building blocks (structures, knowledge, reasoning), and study them individually
 - Build synthetic datasets that enable study in controlled, idealized environments.
 This allows you to tweak parameters such as difficulty, amount, distribution, and evaluate how these things effect model performance.
 Allows you to make informed decisions on how to train future models
 - Highly repeatable experiments.
 Use smaller models (100M size), where you can run feasible, repetitive experiments, in an attempt to derive universal laws.
 - Probing techniques to see the inner workings of models.

-# Part 1
+## Part 1
+*not covered*

-# Part 2
+## Part 2
 How do Language Models reason?
-It is of course too wide a question to answer how language models reason in general, so the answers try to understand how models reason on grade-school math problems.
-The goal is here to understand the **fundamental** hidden reasoning process.
-The authors propose the creation of a synthetic (infinite) math dataset to simulate GSM8k.
-Using this dataset the authors try to understand how language models think, what is it's mental process, what is the reasoning skill that it develops.
-They also want to understand why it makes mistakes on comparatively *simple* problems.

-We aim to understand the following fundamental questions:
-1. How do language models learn to solve grade-school level math problems?
-Do they just memorize templates, or do they learn reasoning skills similar to humans?
-Or do they discover new skills to solve the problems?
-2. Do models trained solely on grade-school math problems only learn to solve these problems, or do they develop some more general intelligence?
-3. How small can a language model be while still solving grade-school math problems?
-Is depth (number of layers) more important than width (number of neurons per layer), or does only size matter as suggested by practitioners?

-## Part 2.1 Grade-School Math and the Hidden Reasoning Process
+In this fascinating study, researchers set out to uncover the hidden reasoning processes of language models when solving grade-school math problems.
+Their goal was to understand the fundamental mental processes these models develop and why they sometimes stumble on seemingly simple problems.

-iGSM - an infinite, synthetic GSM8k-like dataset which aims to capture:
+To investigate this, the researchers created iGSM - an infinite, synthetic dataset similar to GSM8k.
+This dataset captures various types of dependencies:

-Direct dependency: A = 5 * (X + Y)
+1. Direct dependency (e.g., A = 5 * (X + Y))
-Instance dependency: X classrooms each has Y messenger bags Implicit dependency: Bob has 3x more fruits than Alice.
-Alice has 3 apples, 4 eggs and 2 bananas.
+2. Instance dependency (e.g., X classrooms each has Y messenger bags)
+3. Implicit dependency (e.g., Bob has 3x more fruits than Alice.
+Alice has 3 apples, 4 eggs and 2 bananas)

-Moreover, our framework ensures that the generated math problems are highly diverse and do not come from a small subset of templates.
-Even ignoring all the arithmetic, English, variable names, and unused parameters, our problems still have more than 90 trillion solution templates (see Proposition 2.2), much larger than the size of GPT2-small (100M).
-Thus, language models cannot solve the math problems in our case by simply memorizing the solution templates.
+What makes iGSM particularly powerful is its diversity.
+The framework ensures incredibly diverse problems, with over 90 trillion solution templates - far more than a model like GPT2-small (100M parameters) could simply memorize.
+This vast problem space sets the stage for a deep dive into language model reasoning.

+### Part 2.1: Grade-School Math and the Hidden Reasoning Process

-The problems in iGSM require many reasoning steps to arrive at the answer.
-The generated solutions are in CoT style, where the solution sentence describes the necessary steps towards solving the given problem - following a topological order:
+With iGSM in hand, the researchers began their investigation.
+The problems in this dataset require multiple reasoning steps, where the solution sentence describes the necessary steps towards solving the given problem - following a topological order:

 ```
 (Solution - Easy)